emery97/MAD24_P02_Team3/README.md

   - Displays a list of different events at the bottom of the page.
   - Events are dynamically populated from Firebase.

-### Profile Page [Koh Yung Chun Ivan, Lee Wei Ying]
+## Profile Page [Koh Yung Chun Ivan]
 - **View Account Information**:
   - Displays the user's account information.
-  - Information is populated from Firebase.
+  - Data is dynamically populated from Firebase, ensuring it is always up-to-date.

 - **Edit Profile**:
   - Users can edit their profile information by pressing the pencil icon next to the fields.
-  - Provides an intuitive way to update personal details.
+  - Provides an intuitive and user-friendly way to make changes to personal details.

 - **Password Visibility Toggle**:
   - Users can check the checkbox to show their password.
-  - Enhances security by allowing users to verify their input.
+  - Allows users to verify their input for accuracy, enhancing security and reducing login erros.

 - **Logout Button**:
   - Allows users to log out of their account.